Geothermal energy in New Zealand

 How does geothermal energy work?

-Geothermal energy is heat generated within the earth’s core and stored in the ground.
+Geothermal energy taps the earth’s natural heat flow from the hot mantle (at around 1000oC) up into the cooler crust.
 New Zealand has an abundant supply of geothermal energy because we are located on the boundary between two tectonic plates.
-This means that the Earth’s crust is thinner and the hot mantle below is much closer to the surface.

 The future of geothermal energy in New Zealand

-Total geothermal electricity capacity in New Zealand stands at over 900 MW.
-It has been estimated that there is sufficient geothermal resource for another 1,000 MW of electricity generation – although in practice this is unlikely.
+Total geothermal electricity capacity in New Zealand stands at over 900 MW, making us the fifth largest generator of geothermal in the world.
+It has been estimated that there is sufficient geothermal resource for another 1,000 MW of electricity generation.

-New Zealand also uses geothermal hot water and steam directly for industrial processes including pulp and paper-making, wood processing, dairy manufacturing and heating greenhouses.
-There are opportunities to use more direct geothermal energy, such as for industrial process heat, or by finding uses for waste heat from geothermal power stations.
+There are also opportunities to use more direct geothermal energy, such as for industrial process heat, or by finding uses for waste heat from geothermal power stations.

 Advantages and limitations of geothermal energy